 - 1 lemon halved

-- 1 handful fresh herbs de Provence See Note: a.
+- 1 handful fresh herbs de Provence Any combination of fresh thyme, rosemary, marjoram, bay leaves, etc.

-- ¾ Cup dry white wine chicken stock or water
+- ¾ Cup dry white wine OR chicken stock OR water

 - Gather, measure and prepare the Herbs de Provence Roast Chicken ingredients as listed.Remove the bird from the refrigerator and remove the giblets.
 Thoroughly dry the chicken with paper towels.
 Allow to temper for 30 minutes.
 Arrange a rack in the center third of the oven and preheat to 425° Fahrenheit (220° celsius).
 Meanwhile, prepare the other ingredients.